Doctor0Evil/World-of-Darkwood/README.md

 - A hierarchical world layout for forests, swamps, villages, ruins, towers, liminal spaces, and beyond, designed to stream regions and psychological states dynamically.
 - A shared schema for tilesets, creatures, characters, and story encounters with strict, reusable templates for all branches.
-- The reference repository for player progression (attributes, skills, traits, perks, and three core classes), wired to ALN/Web5‑DID progression tracking.[2][3]
+- The reference repository for player progression (attributes, skills, traits, perks, and three core classes), wired to ALN/Web5‑DID progression tracking.

-It is not a single game; it is the backbone for multiple survival‑horror experiences, including a top‑down Darkwood‑style sequel, AI‑driven scenarios, and RPG‑lite experiments, all grounded in the same rules.[3][4]
+It is not a single game; it is the backbone for multiple survival‑horror experiences, including a top‑down Darkwood‑style sequel, AI‑driven scenarios, and RPG‑lite experiments, all grounded in the same rules.

 ***